krmnino/CSV-JSON_Converter/README.md

 # CSV-JSON Converter
-A simple C++ that converts .csv files to .json and viceversa.
+A simple C++ program that converts .csv files to .json and viceversa.